bugcrowd/templates/templates/cross_site_scripting_xss/stored/privileged_user_to_privilege_elevation/template.md

 {{payload}}
 ```

-Here is a screenshot of the full exploit taking place:
+You can find a screenshot of the full exploit taking place below:

 {{screenshot}}